funkyfourier/spitback/README.md

 **Spitback** is a PD patch with some externals intended for use with [libpd](https://github.com/libpd/libpd).
 It consists of a simple wavetable synth/sampler, a simple drum player, and eight stereo effects.
 The aim is to make something proportionally powerful to current smartphones, and ideal for making audio and music apps for mobile platforms.

-Spitback is the audio backend for Android sequencer app [Sputter](https://play.google.com/store/apps/details?id=info.casualcomputing.sputter), currently in beta phase.
+Spitback is the audio backend for Android sequencer app [Sputter](https://play.google.com/store/apps/details?id=info.casualcomputing.sputter).

 ### Getting started